Are you making a food blog? But you may have much confusion in your mind related to this. Isn’t it?

 4. Graphics and images -$15-$20/monthly

-It is highly recommended to add your own clicked photos to your food blog.
-This will increase authority, and search engines like new and unique content, whether text or images.
+Adding your own clicked photos to your food blog is highly recommended.
+This will increase authority, and search engines like new and unique content, text, or images.

 But every food blogger can’t add up images as they have to prepare the dish then.
 Only they can add the image to the post.

 You can buy stock photos and use them on your posts to avoid that.
-Buy paid images as they have fewer chances to be uploaded on the internet, and you can have full ownership of images.
+Buy paid images as they have fewer chances to be uploaded on the internet, and you can fully own images.

 The best stock image and graphic designing tool for blogs is canva.
 You can use the free version, but the paid version is better for using images.
 Visit canva from here.